semiotproject/simulator-heat-meters/README.md

   * `timeToStart` - time interval to launch up all simulators, s
   * `startPort` - initial port for simulators; ports `[${startPort}..${startPort + count}]` would be occupied
   * `registerURI` - URI of available Device Proxy Service
+  * `registerOnStart` - determine whether to register simulator over DeviceProxyService or not